 If you use mechanical shifting, you will shift the front derailleur with the left and the rear derailleur on the right.

-There are 3 major brands for road bike gears and there slight differences in how each of the work.
+There are 3 major brands for road bike gears and their slight differences in how each of them works.

 - Shimano Total Integration (STI) is a gearshift system introduced in 1990.
 To shift the rear derailleur, push the gear paddle for a higher gear or push the brake lever for a lower gear.